 Maps with seeds make it easy to explore new places without having to search randomly.
 To find notable structures and biomes without one, you would have to spend time exploring random worlds.

-How to use a Minecraft Seed Map
+How to use MC Seed Map

 The process of using a Minecraft seed map generator is much more straightforward than you might think.
 You can either enter your own world seed or choose a random one.
 To use the Minecraft seed generator, follow these steps: